Freedom of religion in Nepal: In rebel-held areas during the Nepalese Civil War

 There were scattered reports of Maoist insurgents attacking Hindu temples and harassing Hindu priests.
 On 21 August 2006, a group of Maoists disrupted a religious function organized by a pro-Hindu organization in Bhairahawa, accusing the group of attempting to reestablish the monarchy.
 On 21 September 2005, a group of armed Maoists attacked and vandalized Ramchandra Temple in Muga village of Dhankuta District.

 Atheists in Nepal

 The Atheist population in Nepal is emerging.
 Although at a technical level, the roots of atheism were established by the Communist parties (United Mission league and Maoists), they themselves were more or less influenced by a cultural bias of favoritism to Hinduism.
 Though, Hinduism is a very wide religion that grants enough grounds for other faiths, including atheism, recognizing Nepal as a Hindu state was humiliating to adherents of other faiths.
 So became the driving force for the establishment of a secular state following the people's movement in 2006 AD.

+International view

+Although the constitution recognises Nepal as a secular state, this is seen as restrictive, inconsistent with the international human rights framework, prejudiced against minority religions and legitimising discrimination on the basis of religion.
+Article 4 of the Constitution defines ‘secular’ as protection of religion and culture handed down from the time immemorial.”; a past Supreme Court judgement has interpreted this to mean protection of Hinduism.

+Anti-proselytization laws are set in Article 4 of the constitution, but are seen to be in violation of the right to freedom of religion.
+Observers cite the example Pastor Keshav Raj Acharya of Abundant Harvest Church was sentenced in 2021 to the maximum legal punishment of two years in prison and a fine of 20,000 Nepali rupees after being found guilty of proselytization.
+Local monitoring groups accused the police of discriminatory practices during this case.
+In July 2021 Nepal refused to support the Universal Periodic Review recommendation by the Netherlands to amend Article 26 of the constitution to include the right to choose or change one's religion or belief, in accordance with Article 18 of the ICCPR.

+It is also noted that Christians, Muslims, Jains, Buddhists, Baha’is and other religious minority groups cannot register their places of worship as religious organisations.
+They are obliged to register the buildings either as non-governmental organisations (NGOs) under the NGO Act 2034, or as individually-owned properties, which restricts activities in those buildings.

+There has also been increased monitoring and investigation by police of Tibetan Buddhist religious celebrations.
+Nepali Buddhist monks are often mistaken for Tibetans, and face harassment and discrimination on account of their distinctive robes.

+In 2022, there were still many reports of individuals being arrested, imprisoned and fined during their expression of religious freedom; this was mainly in regard to proselytizing or breaking the law on killing cattle.